-The winery is located in the municipality of Talence in the area Pessac-Léognan
+The estate is located in the municipality of Talence in the area Pessac-Léognan

 (Bordeaux).
-The origin dates back to 1540, when the nobleman Louis de Roustain sold the wine cellar Arrejedhuys to the wine merchant Arnaud de Lestonnac.
-Lestonnac was the husband of Marie, the sister of Jean de Pontac (1488-1589), the owner of the neighboring Château Haut-Brion
+The origins date back to 1540, when the nobleman Louis de Roustain sold the Arrejedhuys plot to the wine merchant Arnaud de Lestonnac.
+Lestonnac was the husband of Marie, the sister of Jean de Pontac (1488-1589), the owner of the neighboring one Château Haut-Brion

-, The Château La Mission Haut-Brion remained family-owned until 1664.
-This year, Catherine de Mullet entrusted it to the Catholic Lazarist Order "Mission Saint-Vincent-de-Paul".
-In this time of spiritual possession, it then received the present name.
-The President Père Simon helped the estate in the episode to a great upswing.
+, The Château La Mission Haut-Brion remained in family ownership until 1664.
+This year it was transferred from Catherine de Mullet to the Catholic Lazarist Order "Mission Saint-Vincent-de-Paul".
+During this period of spiritual possession, it was given its current name.
+The order's leader Père Simon subsequently helped the estate to a great upswing.

 (1696-1788) know and love the wines of La Mission.
-One day he will try a particularly remarkable one.
-His servant told him that it was a Haut-Brion mission.
-As a result, the marshal exclaimed, "If God did not want us to drink, why would he have made this wine so good?"
+One day he tries a particularly remarkable one.
+His servant informed him that it was a Haut-Brion mission.
+Thereupon the marshal is said to have exclaimed: "If God did not want us to drink, why would he have made this wine so well?"

-In the wake of the French Revolution, property was expropriated at the end of the 18th century and sold in 1792 at an auction of martial arts.
-Victor Vaillant acquired.
-His descendants sold it in 1821 to the native of the United States Célestin Chiapella (1774-1867).
-Son Jérôme had the vineyard rested and built a magnificent, wrought-iron portal.
-The export to the USA was intensified.
-At the World's Fair in London in 1862, the wine received a gold medal.
+In the course of the French Revolution, the property was expropriated at the end of the 18th century and at an auction of martial arts in 1792 Victor Vaillant acquired.
+His descendants sold it to Célestin Chiapella (1774-1867), a native of the United States, in 1821.
+His son Jérôme had the vineyard surrounded and built a magnificent, wrought iron portal.
+Exports to the USA were intensified.
+The wine received a gold medal at the World Exhibition in London in 1862.

 belonged.
-This then sold the Château La Mission Haut-Brion 1919 to his friend Frédéric Otto Woltner (* 1865).
+The latter then sold the Château La Mission Haut-Brion in 1919 to his friend Frédéric Otto Woltner (* 1865).
 His sons Fernand and Henri contributed significantly to improvements.
-They used for the first time in Bordeaux enamelled cement tanks for better temperature control and improved the quality of white wine.
-After the death of Victor Coustau, the brothers Woltner took over the winemaking for friendship.
-To thank them Marie Coustau left them in 1935 the estate.
-Henri Woltner led it until his death in 1974.
+They used cement fermentation tanks enamelled in Bordeaux for the first time for better temperature control and improved the quality of the white wine.
+After Victor Coustau's death, the Woltner brothers took over the winemaking for friendship.
+In 1935, Marie Coustau left the estate in thanks.
+Henri Woltner ran it until his death in 1974.

-managed a number of other major wineries.
-The vineyards of the CLMHB cover 21 hectares of vineyards, which are planted with Cabernet Sauvignon (48%), Merlot (45%) and Cabernet Franc (7%).
-The extremely long-lived red wine is aged up to 24 months in 100% new oak barrels.
-The powerful, deep-dark wine is strikingly different from the "feminine" Château Haut-Brion and, in contrast, is considered "masculine". outstanding vintages
+managed a number of other important wineries.
+The CLMHB vineyards cover 21 hectares of vineyards planted with Cabernet Sauvignon (48%), Merlot (45%) and Cabernet Franc (7%).
+The extremely long-lived red wine is aged for up to 24 months in 100% new barriques.
+The massive, deep dark wine differs markedly from the "feminine" Château Haut-Brion and, in contrast, is considered "masculine". outstanding vintages

 the red wine is classified as "Cru Classé".
 The second wine produced since 1991 is called "La Chapelle de la Mission Haut-Brion".